ooichianni/Intel_SD_Training/Readme_sd_training.md

 >Can refer here for more information: https://github.com/Devipriya1921/avsddac28nm

 8. Introduction to Modelling
-- Some initial input signals will be fed into BabySoC module that make the pll start generatingtheproper CLK for the circuit
+- Some initial input signals will be fed into BabySoC module that make the pll start generating the proper CLK for the circuit
 - The clock signal will make the rvmyth to execute instructions in its imem.
-As a result, theregisterr17 will be filled with some values cycle by cycle
+As a result, the register r17 will be filled with some values cycle by cycle
 - These values are used by dac core to provide the final output signal named OUT
-- So, we have got 3 main elements (IP cores) and a wrapper as an SoC and of-course therewouldbealso a testbench module out there
+- So, we have got 3 main elements (IP cores) and a wrapper as an SoC and of-course there would be also a testbench module out there

 </details>